ff6347/gestalten-in-code/projects/find-your-way/index.md

 ####_“Draw round shapes in vertical and horizontal which differ from the diameter.
 Create lines that merge into different points”._
 ---

-The first day of the seminar I wrote my first line of algorithm and found immediately a good inspiration for my upcoming algorithm and work flow thanks to a creative classmate.
-The output changed a lot from person to person, so I picked the one that I liked most and worked on it to create a better control and comprehension for the upcoming executed algorithm.
+The seminar began with the task of carrying out the first line of algorithm, with the result of having found the first source of inspiration and work flow for the upcoming executed algorithm thanks to a creative classmate.

+The choice was based on a design that has been especially helpful for the subsequent actions that influenced the comprehension for the upcoming executed algorithm.

 ##Algorithm part 2.